 Back To Top

-Students must first register for a course via CheckMarq, then request the audit option from the Graduate School.
+Students must first register for a course via CheckMarq, then request the audit option from the Graduate School of Management.
 The Registration Change Request form on the Graduate School of Management’s website at: business.marquette.edu/academics/forms is used for this request.
 The deadline to request the audit option for each session is listed on the University Academic Calendar.
+Students who have requested this option prior to the deadline to request this option for the session in which the class is offered are assigned the AU grade; students who have requested this option prior to the deadline to request this option for the session in which the class is offered are assigned the AUA grade.
+The AUA grade may affect the ability to repeat a class and satisfactory academic progress.
 Classes being audited are not charged at the normal tuition rate.
 Refer to the Financial Information section of this bulletin for information on tuition rates.

 CR/NC GradingBack To Top